mpfarrho/mpfarrho.github.io/_pages/publications.md

 ======
 * "Investigating Growth at Risk Using a Multi-country Non-parametric Quantile Factor Model," with Clark, Huber, Koop, and Marcellino, revise and resubmit in the _Journal of Business & Economic Statistics_. [[WP](https://arxiv.org/abs/2110.03411)]
 * "Financial markets and legal challenges to unconventional monetary policy," with Griller and Huber, revise and resubmit in the _European Economic Review_. [[WP](https://arxiv.org/abs/2202.12695)]
+* "Forecasting euro area inflation using a huge panel of survey expectations," with Huber and Onorante, revise and resubmit in the _International Journal of Forecasting_. [[WP](https://arxiv.org/abs/2207.12225)]
 * "Forecasts with Bayesian vector autoregressions under real time conditions," revise and resubmit in the _Journal of Forecasting_. [[WP](https://arxiv.org/abs/2004.04984)]
 * "Introducing shrinkage in heavy-tailed state space models to predict equity excess returns," with Huber and Kastner, revise and resubmit in _Empirical Economics_. [[WP](https://arxiv.org/abs/1805.12217)]
-* "Forecasting euro area inflation using a huge panel of survey expectations," with Huber, and Onorante. [[WP](https://arxiv.org/abs/2207.12225)]
 * "Sparse time-varying parameter VECMs with an application to modeling electricity prices," with Hauzenberger and Rossini. [[WP](https://arxiv.org/abs/2011.04577)]
 * "Bayesian inference in high-dimensional time-varying parameter models using integrated rotated Gaussian approximations," with Huber and Koop. [[WP](https://arxiv.org/abs/2002.10274)]
 * "The international effects of central bank information shocks," with Stelzer. [[WP](https://arxiv.org/abs/1912.03158)]